-During Drop/Add Period - When a student withdraws from a class during the drop/add period (first 14 days of quarter), there will be no charge for a later retake and no effect on GPA or rate of progress.
+During Add/Drop Period - When a student withdraws from a class during the Add/Drop period (first 14 days of quarter), there will be no charge for a later retake and no effect on GPA or rate of progress.

-After Drop/Add Period, Through Week Nine - When a student withdraws from a class after the drop/add period, but prior to week ten of the quarter, a mark of W will be placed in the student's permanent record.
+After Add/Drop Period - When a student withdraws from a class after the Add/Drop period, a mark of W will be placed in the student's permanent record.
 There will be no effect on CGPA, but rate of progress will be affected.